-Students who call Student Health must identify themselves as a CMSRU student and should ask to speak with a nurse.
-The nurse will triage the student, discuss testing and also inform the student to contact their PCP if not Student Health.
+Students who call Student Health must identify themselves as a CMSRU student.
+Student Health will triage the student, discuss testing, and also inform the student to contact their PCP if not Student Health.

-1) If the PCP is a Student Health provider, the student will be triaged and/or given an appointment.
+1)If the PCP is a Student Health provider, the student will be triaged and/or given an appointment.

-2) If the PCP is not a CMSRU Student Health provider, the student will be asked to contact their PCP.
+2)If the PCP is not a CMSRU Student Health provider, the student will be asked to contact their PCP.
 If the student prefers to utilize the services of Student Health, the student will be offered to change the PCP to the Student Health provider for the evaluation and testing of COVID-19 and form completion.